F5CodeGuru/asm241consolidated/intro.rst

 Introduction
 ~~~~~~~~~~~~~

 Welcome to F5's Agility Labs, 2018 edition!
-In this session we will continue the evolution of the policies created in the first two labs in the ASM series.
-We will move beyond policies focusing on signature bsed protections and examine positive security models as well as some of the other advanced capabilties offered by F5's WAF.
+In this session we will continue the evolution of the policies created in the first lab  in the ASM series.

 Succeeding with Application Security
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~